(Cover by Gail Potocki, one of three variant covers for Morrison’s debut issue.)

 But as a gamer, I’m equally fascinated with post-apocalyptic settings, nuking things until they glow, and seeing what happens next.
 There’s something deeply appealing about apocalypses of all kinds in game form.

 NUKEMAP sits at the intersection of thoughtful consideration of the real-world devastation caused by nuclear weapons and the escapist fun of romping through post-apocalyptic worlds.
 It’s a nifty tool.

 And movie lover, TV viewer, avid reader, etc.

 The big red one’s the d120, of course.
 To the right of it is their “Recast 2d6” pack (a version of Sicherman dice that uses a d12 and a d3), and below those are a d3 and a MultiDie.

 (It took me a while to find the 120 face for that photo.)

-Weighing almost 3 ounces, the d120 is a hand-filling monster — about the size of a large lemon or a small lime.
+Weighing almost 3 ounces, the d120 is a hand-filling monster — about the size of a large lime or a small lemon.
 Like the Zocchihedron, stopping isn’t the d120’s forte — but for basically being a big ball, it actually stops fairly quickly.